 Ballet Class Policies

 Color-coded leotards (dependent on ballet level), pink footed tights (worn underneath the leotard), and pink ballet shoes.
 Sports bras may be worn under the leotard as long as they are not distracting (ie, no decorative straps across the back, bright colors/designs).
 A tan sports bra with clear straps is suggested to maintain the lines of the leotard.
-Alternately, a bra the same color and shade as the leo color may be worn.
+Alternately, a bra the same color and shade as the

 Level 1 grape